mParticle/docs/src/pages/guides/data-subject-requests/index.md

 ### Access / Portability

-Access and Portability requests are handled exactly the same way, as follows:
+Access and Portability requests are treated exactly the same way, as follows:

 1. mParticle identifies the MPIDs that match the request.
 2. Just after midnight each Monday and Thursday, mParticle searches for data related to each MPID, including the user profile and historical event batches.
-Inferred data, such as audience memberships, is not included.
 3. mParticle compiles the data into a single text file.
+This data includes device identities, user identities, user attributes (including calculated attributes), as well as current audience memberships.
 4. mParticle sends a callback to any specified Callback URLs indicating that the request has been completed.
 The callback will contain a secure download link to the text file containing the Subject's data.